-An X-Ray is usually the first procedure a doctor will schedule for an injury, particularly sports-related.
+An X-Ray is usually the first procedure a doctor will schedule for an injury, particularly sports-related injuries.
 X-rays are some of the oldest and most used forms of medical imaging.
 X-rays are common procedures for joint and bone fractures and breaks.
 X-rays are also used for examining arthritic joints and determining the location and condition of cancer cells in the bones.
 X-ray procedures are totally painless and just require the patient to lay very still for the length of the imaging as the slightest involuntary movement can distort the image and the procedure will have to be restarted.
 Getting an X-ray will be the fastest way to determine if there has been a bone break, dislocation or fracture.

 An MRI Scan

 Your doctor may also order an MRI scan if the injury cannot be properly determined from an X-ray or if your injury pertains to any of the joint, muscular or skeletal systems of the body.
 An MRI scan would be particularly helpful if your injury has caused any type of vascular problem such as internal bleeding or clotting or if there is soft tissue damage.
 MRI scans are useful in determining any overall damage from an injury beyond what an X-ray can relate.
-MRI scans contain a minute amount of pain from intravenous injection of contrast material but nothing further.
-Contrast material will not have a reaction in the body excluding a slight cool sensation unless the patient has an allergy to iodine. .
+MRI scans contain a minute amount of pain from an intravenous injection of contrast material but nothing further.
+Contrast material will not have a reaction in the body excluding a slightly cool sensation unless the patient has an allergy to iodine.

 A CT Scan